Lasamar/dynamic_environments/README.md

 # Dynamic environments

+⚠️ WARNING ⚠️
+Creating an eks cluster comes with costs.
+The base setup it's pretty cheap but can potentially escalate very fast depending on the usage.
+It's possible to test the GitHub workflow and the Dynamic environment demo by using whatever other kind of kubernetes cluster it's available.
+I will try to provide a generic kubernetes terraform setup as soon as I can.

 ## Objective:

 The object of this demo is to create an infrastructure that support the deploy of dockerized web applications directly from Github.